-Machine learning, which is a branch of artificial intelligence, effectively attempts to replicate the way in which humans learn (i.e. by repetition of tasks using historical data).
-You can read more about machine learning here if you’re interested but how just how is machine learning impacting the automotive industry?
+Machine learning, which is a branch of artificial intelligence, effectively attempts to replicate the way in which humans learn (i.e. by the repetition of tasks using historical data).
+How much is machine learning impacting the automotive industry?

-Toyota, who are one of the biggest car manufacturers on the planet, and their new company TRI – Toyota Research Institute (which we just mentioned earlier) are planning on using machine learning to help tackle Japans aging population where the number of people aged 60+ is expected to jump from 25 percent to 40 percent in the next 30 years
+Toyota, who is one of the biggest car manufacturers on the planet, and their new company TRI – Toyota Research Institute (which we just mentioned earlier) are planning on using machine learning to help tackle Japan’s aging population where the number of people aged 60+ is expected to jump from 25 percent to 40 percent in the next 30 years

 This shift in demographics isn‘t just isolated to Japan, in Northern America, over 65s will account for approximately 20 percent of the US population,